SudeeptoBose/SudeeptoBose/README.md

 - 🔭 I’m currently working on ... my Internship
 - 🌱 I’m currently learning ...
 Javascript
 - 👯 I’m looking to collaborate on ...
 ReactJs
 - 🤔 I’m looking for help with ...
-ASP .NET Core
+ASP .NET Core and Node JS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...[Twitter](https://twitter.com/Sudeepto10)
 - 😄 Pronouns: ...
 He/Him